-To qualify for OFLA Leave for a Serious Health Condition or Sick Child Leave, an employee must have been employed for at least 180 days and worked an average of at least 25 hours per week.
+OFLA - To qualify for OFLA leave for a Serious Health Condition or Sick Child Leave, an employee must have been employed for at least 180 days and worked an average of at least 25 hours per week.

-To qualify for Parental Leave, an employee must have been employed for at least 180 days (no per-week hourly minimum is required).
-For purposes of Oregon Military Family Leave Act leave, an employee becomes eligible after having worked only 20 hours per week (no minimum length of employment required).
+Parental Leave - To qualify for Parental Leave under OFLA, an employee must have been employed for at least 180 days (no per-week hourly minimum is required).

+OMFLA - For purposes of Oregon Military Family Leave Act leave, the employee need have only worked 20 hours per wweek (no minimum length of employment required).
+A different calculation method applied for reemployed service members under USERRA who seek OMFLA leve; see Human Resources Manager for more information.